-Best for: Your archetypal sneaker silhouette with the polished perfection of your favourite boots.
+Best for: Your archetypal sneaker silhouette with the polished perfection of your favorite boots.

 Axel Arigato Midnight Hi Top Suede

-At the end of summer, it can be hard to retire our favourite sneakers.
+At the end of summer, it can be hard to retire our favorite sneakers.
 But with these Axel Arigato Hi Tops, we don’t have to.
-These suede boots are winter-ready with their hardy vulcanised rubber sole.
-The padded collar and moulded footbed is extra snug while the Italian suede is very luxurious.
+These suede boots are winter-ready with their hardy vulcanized rubber sole.
+The padded collar and molded footbed is extra snug while the Italian suede is very luxurious.
 Easily some of the most comfortable boots for men we’ve seen.

 Best for: Fresh-faced and fashion-forward functionality.

 With this sneaker boot, Salomon takes inspiration from trail running shoes to create a design that flexes naturally to your foot for an extra smooth ride.
 It’s also incredibly stable and supportive.
 Ideal for go-getters who spend lots of time on their feet, whether out in the remote wilderness or in the concrete jungle.

 Best for: Performance-oriented innovation with eye-catching urban style.